 Crime Prevention Tip #1- Zip It

-When choosing a handbag for a day in London, pick one that zips close.
-Because petty crime like pick pocketing is common, it’s smart to have carry a bag that a thief can’t easily access.
+When choosing a bag for a day in London, pick one that zips close.
+Because petty crime like pickpocketing is common, it’s smart to carry a bag that a thief can’t easily access.
 If you’re traveling on the Tube during peak times or shopping on busy Oxford Street, you could be in big crowds.
 Face the zipper handle forward and put your hand over it as much as possible to avoid potential problems.

 Crime Prevention Tip #2- Mind the Gap

 I think the biggest safety tip for traveling via the London Underground is – stand on the right!
 You’ll avoid physical harm from people rushing to their destination and not make enemies.

 But seriously, did you know there’s a place you can sit at night if you’re by yourself that might make you feel safer too?
 Ok, that part isn’t official Met Police Crime Prevention advice, but I always feel safer up front, that’s if I can figure out which direction the train will enter the platform prior to its arrival 😉

 If I need to take the Underground late in the evening, I feel like close proximity to the driver makes me less of a target for criminals.